BorisMolch/pfrontend-temp/content/blog/we-re-showing-tigermaster-s-complete-vr-music-studio-at-sonar-d.md

 {{< youtube p273evH2ROQ >}}

-And stay tuned here - we'll be diving in deeper to Riccardo's work shortly.
+And stay tuned here - we'll be diving deeper into Riccardo's work shortly.
 Got some questions about his creations or how they fit into Patch - including how you could work with something like this yourself in Patch's native environment?
 Ask us on [Discord](https://discord.gg/s3AjXepvWR) or [Twitter](https://twitter.com/patch_xr).